Work-Related Stress Causes And How To Manage It

 3. Develop healthy coping mechanisms

-Find healthy ways to cope with stress, such as exercising, practicing relaxation techniques (deep breathing or meditation), or talking to a friend or family member or a mental health professional.
+Find healthy ways to cope with stress, such as exercising, practicing relaxation techniques (deep breathing or meditation), or talking to a friend, family member, or a mental health professional.

 4. Set boundaries